 At the time Europeans first set foot on Manhattan, the project site was land under water.
 Consequent landfilling pushed the shoreline further west and Marginal Street was created, burying prehistoric landforms.
 In some cases, archaeological sites may also have been buried.
-In 1983 a subsurface soil and fill profile of West and Marginal Street was created by Historic Conservation and Interpretation (HCI) during the original archaeological survey for the proposed Westway project.
-Based on soil borings, paleoecologists and prehistorians reconstructed the post-glacial shoreline between Battery Place and West 44th Street (Rutsch et al. Since Rutsch's work did not extend north of West 44th 1983:17).
-Street, an additional paleo-environmental study was necessary for the shoreline spanning between West 44th and West 59th Streets.
-This study was completed in conjunction with the Route 9A Reconstruction project by Dr. Dennis Weiss, the paleoecologist for the Westway project.
+In 1989, a paleo-environmental study was conducted for the shoreline spanning between West 44th and West 59th Streets.
+This study was completed by Dr. Dennis Weiss in conjunction with the Route 9A Reconstruction project.